-- 2. Know your place and do not go looking for problems.
-Remember why you are in the clinical site.
+- 1. Respect everyone.
+Approach colleagues and patients with reverence.
+People from different cultural backgrounds and ages may behave and act differently than you are accustomed.
+Utilize the listening and motivational interviewing techniques you have been taught. - 2.
+Know your place and do not go looking for problems.
+Remember why you are in the clinical site: to learn medicine and apply it.
 Avoid distractions such as personalities, office politics and gossip.
-You are going to encounter a wide variety of personalities.
-It is important that you learn how to tailor your presentations, behavior, responses to questions, how in depth you study, how hard you work, and your expectations to the people in your surroundings.
+You will encounter a wide variety of personalities and preferences.
+It is important that you learn how to tailor your presentations, behavior, responses to questions, and your expectations to the people in your surroundings.
 It is not the job of the preceptor/office staff/OR nurse, etc. to tailor to you and what makes you comfortable. - 3.
 Keep your expectations in check.
 The type and depth of patient care depends upon multiple factors.
 On most rotations, you will have quite a bit of involvement.
-How much you do depends on the facility, the attending and/or resident, the patient, and how comfortable you show you are with collecting and analyzing patient information.
+Yet "how much you get to do" depends on the facility, the attending and/or resident, the time of year, the busyness of the site, the patient, and how comfortable you show you are with collecting and analyzing patient information.
 Do not expect to see patients autonomously the first day.
 Do not expect to place chest tubes, create the anastomoses in the operating room or sew the episiotomy after a delivery.
-These things may occur, but most likely on a less grand scale. - 4.
-Be prepared.
-Study anatomy before surgical rotations, study components of various well child visits for pediatrics, brush up on ECGs for that cardiology elective, etc. Look ahead and learn what types of patient conditions are on the schedule for the next day, so that you can read about them the night before and be prepared to answer questions that the preceptor may ask. - 5.
+These things may occur, but most likely on a less grand scale.

+- 4. Be prepared.
+Study anatomy before surgical rotations, study components of various well child visits for pediatrics, brush up on ECGs for that cardiology elective, etc. Look ahead and learn what types of patient conditions or surgeries are on the schedule for the next day so that you can read about them the night before and be prepared to answer preceptor questions. - 5.
 Take advantage of the opportunities available to you.
 Take initiative!
 Volunteer to do whatever you can.
 Your clinical experiences are what you make them.
 If you stand back, the preceptor will not be as likely to engage with you or let you see or try more things.
 Some rotations are more challenging and busier than others, some rotations allow more hands-on care than others- but each rotation has the potential to provide a unique experience.
 Regardless, students should present themselves in a professional, enthusiastic, willing-to-learn manner.
 Each task, regardless of how mundane, has a lesson attached to it.
 Look for the lesson. - 6.
 Show that you want to learn.
 The PA Program's clinical responsibility is to provide opportunities to enhance and apply the student's didactic education.
 By this time, most of the learning achieved will come from the student's motivation to teach oneself, not from others teaching the student.
 Do not sit back and expect to be taught by preceptors take an active role in your education.
 Do extra outside reading.
 Explore and ask questions.
 This is your last "safe place" to do so.
 Take advantage while you can.
 In the words of a preceptor: